Milk Money (OVA): Overview

-This hentai anime mainly features Kyoko Sano-(a former nanny/tutor) and Toji Ide-(a college student) having sexual intercourse and Toji sucking Kyoko's large breasts.
-It was viewed by critics as being designed to primarily appeal to viewers with a lactation fetish.
+This hentai anime mainly features Kyoko Sano (a former nanny/tutor) and Toji Ide (a college student) having sexual intercourse and Toji sucking Kyoko's large breasts.
+It was viewed by critics as being designed to primarily appeal to viewers with a lactation fetish, or otherwise those with a fixation on maternal women with huge breasts.
 Later on, when Kyouko learns that Touji has "betrayed" his nanny by having sex with her daughter Marika (while Kyouko was masturbating in the shower whilst thinking of Touji), she brutally whips him and they have sex again.
 Kyouko later murders her own daughter, saying, "Touji is mine", which leads to another torture session and her raping Touji.

-In the end, she also tortures and kills Touji, but Touji holds no grudge, saying that behind everything she did, he felt an "Absolute Love".
-It then views in a small purgatory-like area where Marika, Touji and Shinji Sudo, one of Kyouko's former young clients are all shown.
+In the end, she tortures Touji, leaving him in a cadaverous state and forcing him to drink nothing but her breast milk that she extracts through a machine.
+Kyoko eventually kills him, but Touji holds no grudge, saying that behind everything she did, he felt an "absolute love".
+It then views in a small purgatory-like area where Marika, Touji and Shinji Sudo, one of Kyouko's former young clients, are all collectively depicted in the nude and engaged in conversation amongst one another.
 When some police detectives ask Kyouko if she has seen Touji, she denies it.
-Then when the detectives find evidence in Kyouko's backyard, they call her over and question her, the story ends when the scene fades out with Kyouko holding a knife behind her back, implying that she's about to attack or kill the detectives.
-But their fates are left unknown.
+When the detectives find evidence in Kyouko's backyard, they call her over and question her.
+The story ends when the scene fades out with Kyouko holding a knife behind her back, implying that she is about to attack or kill the detectives, but their fates are left unknown.